-Course Objectives: • To develop in the students the skill to read the latest news related to business and gene Students will be required to read, listen to or watch the news regularly and come back an report in college either through presentations or submissions.
-Preparing a scrap book of top ten news in the last two months may be thoroughly studi presented.
+Students will be required to read, listen to or watch the news regularly and come back and report in college either through presentations or submissions.
+Preparing a scrap book of top ten news in the last two months may be thoroughly studies and presented.

 Project, quiz, scrap book etc.

-MBA (HR) Semester I 115.
-Data Analysis Using Software Tools (MS EXCEL) - Open course
+MBA Semester I Data Analysis Using Software Tools (MS EXCEL) - Open course

-Course Objectives • To train the student for using the spreadsheet package MS-Excel for business applications. • To impart skills of analyzing data and presenting it using MS-Excel.
+- To train the student for using the spreadsheet package MS-Excel for business applications. - To impart skills of analyzing data and presenting it using MS-Excel.